aplteam/Tatin/docs/SyntaxReference.md

 Returns a fully qualified list with all hits.

 By default just the folder is returned that contains the file "apl-dependencies.txt".
-In case a 1 is passed as left argument (default is 0, other values led to an error) the package folders are also returned, revealing the precise version installed.
+In case a 1 is passed as left argument (default is 0, other values led to an error) the actual package folders are returned, revealing the precise version(s) installed.

 ### GetDeletePolicy